 Then make sure the voters know your message long before the first ballots are mailed to voters.

-For VBM Chase to work you must know who the absentee voters actually are.
+For VBM Chase to work you must know who the early voters actually are.

 Your voter data provider should be able to give you this information.

 They should be tagged in your voter file or system or you should get a list.